 For epidemiologists, information is vital to tracking, monitoring and containing evolving outbreaks as they emerge and develop every day, around the globe.

-No matter whether the focus is on measles, Ebola, cholera, sexually transmitted infections, or the 2019 Novel Coronavirus, accessing and maintaining outbreak information is crucial to every public health agency’s mission.
+No matter whether the focus is on measles, Ebola, cholera, sexually transmitted infections, or the Coronavirus, accessing and maintaining outbreak information is crucial to every public health agency’s mission.

 This is where Conduent is well-positioned to help, with its industry-leading health analytics solution, Maven®.
 The Maven Disease Surveillance and Outbreak Management platform provides public health agencies with a highly configurable, flexible tool designed to help them react quickly to continuously evolving public health crises.

-This month, for example, Conduent will release a version of its Maven platform to securely track, manage and report on cases of the coronavirus, 2019-nCov.
-Conduent will host a coronavirus-enabled version of Maven in the company’s secure cloud so public health agencies and other organizations can get immediate access to use it.
-Conduent is also actively facilitating the sharing of best practices with clients as they work to configure their systems to track the outbreak.
+As an example, the Maven platform can securely track, manage and report on cases of the Coronavirus as well as most other CDC tracked diseases.
+Conduent can host Maven in the company’s secure cloud so public health agencies and other organizations can get immediate access.
+In addition, Conduent is actively facilitating the sharing of best practices with clients as they work to configure their systems to track outbreaks.

 By using Maven, public health officials gain the flexibility to focus on what matters most – the health of people in the communities they serve.